2026-06-02

 • Dataset: EMPIAR-10028, the Plasmodium falciparum 80S ribosome — the dataset the RELION team and every GPU vendor benchmark on.
 105,247 pre-extracted particles, box 360 px, 1.34 Å/px.
 We run the canonical benchmark job verbatim: relion_refine 3D classification, K=6, 25 iterations.

-• Cost: ~$1.65 per refinement on a right-sized single-A10G spot node; ~$4 on the 4-GPU box.
+• Cost: the headline run cost ~$4 on the g5.4xlarge spot node it actually landed on; ~$1.65 once right-sized to a g5.xlarge (the template default going forward). ~$4 on the 4-GPU box.
 The single GPU is cheaper per result; the 4-GPU box is faster wall-clock.
 Pick by urgency.

 Setup